Outline to Good Sam the Samaritan software

 When Bildad the Bible Explorer welcomes students to the program, he will suggest the path they take through it.
 The content has been laid out like a lesson plan.
 This means, for example, that SaMtv (suggested as the last stop by Bildad) is more suited to the reflection/application stage of your lesson than the opening stage.

-For those using the CD in ONE LESSON:
+For those using the program in ONE LESSON:

 Have students select only one of the scripture versions in Luke 10.
 View only two or three of the videos in Sam Cam.
 The Priest and Good Sam’s videos are not to be missed.
 In Sam Land make sure to select the Jerusalem, Shechem, Samaria Region, and Samarian town locations.
 Play through the questions in Who Wants but skip the memory verses.
 Make sure to save time to view and discuss the video in SaMtv.
 Print the lyrics ahead of time.
 (Approximately 50 minutes)